wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/status-lights-ref.rst

 ---------------

 .. image:: images/status-lights/dmc60c-status-lights.png
-  :alt: Shows the 5 LEDs in each of the corners plus the center.
+  :alt: The 5 LEDs in each of the corners plus the center.

 The DMC60C contains four RGB (Red, Green, and Blue) LEDs and one Brake/Coast CAL LED.
 The four RGB LEDs are located in the corners and are used to indicate status during normal operation, as well as when a fault occurs.
 The Brake/Coast CAL LED is located in the center of the triangle, which is located at the center of the housing, and is used to indicate the current Brake/Coast setting.
 When the center LED is off, the device is operating in coast mode.
 When the center LED is illuminated, the device is operating in brake mode.
 The Brake/Coast mode can be toggled by pressing down on the center of the triangle, and then releasing the button.